 The chart to the right shows the impact of at-risk pay and the effect that performance and share price have on realized and realizable pay.
-In it we show Tim's five-year average total direct compensation as set out above, compared to his average realized and realizable pay, also as set out in the above table.
-The realizable pay set out in the adjacent chart continues to be at risk.
+We show Tim's five-year average total direct compensation as set out above, compared to his average realized and realizable pay, also as set out in the above table.
+Realizable pay continues to be at risk.